FXCM Review 2026

 Instrument Typical Spread Commission (if applicable) Overnight Swap (Approximate)

-EUR/USD 1.3 pips (Standard Account) $0 (Spread-Only Model) Varies (long/short rates)
+EUR/USD 1.3 pips (Standard Account) $0 (Spread-Only Model) Varies by long/short position

-GBP/USD 1.8 pips (Standard Account) $0 (Spread-Only Model) Varies (long/short rates)
+GBP/USD 1.8 pips (Standard Account) $0 (Spread-Only Model) Varies by long/short position

 FXCM Spreads